HybridDog/minetest-nether/README.md

 TODO:
-* Find a way to get the perlin noise inside [-1; 1] or use another noise
+* Mapgen: Find a way to get the perlin noise values inside [-1; 1] or use another noise.
-* Add some node which containing items to the simple pyramid "buildings"
+  The problem is visible in the nether forest, where the mapgen code flattens the ceiling if it is very high.
+* Mapgen: Generate more detail inside the simple pyramid-like "buildings", e.g. add a small treasure chest node which contains items